SIGN UP icon-sign-up-desktop

 References:

 1. Centers for Disease Control and Prevention.
-US Public Health Service: Preexposure prophylaxis for the prevention of HIV infection in the United States—2021 Update: a clinical practice guideline.
-Accessed September 12, 2024. https://www.cdc.gov/hiv/pdf/risk/prep/cdc-hiv-prep-guidelines-2021.pdf
+US Public Health Service: Preexposure prophylaxis for the prevention of HIV infection in the United States—2021 update: a clinical practice guideline.
+Published December 2021.
+Accessed October 27, 2025. https://stacks.cdc.gov/view/cdc/112360

 2. Centers for Disease Control and Prevention.
 HIV Nexus: CDC resources for clinicians.
 Updated August 20, 2024.
 Accessed September 4, 2024. https://www.cdc.gov/hivnexus/hcp/prep/index.html